 - If the last date of filing return falls on a Saturday, Sunday, or any holiday then the official due date is moved to the following day that is not a holiday.

 T1135-Foreign Income Verification Statement

 All Canadians are required to report their worldwide income as well as any assets outside Canada over $100,000 by using form T1135.
-But this is most common mistakes new immigrants are doing by not declaring the foreign income or assets each year.
+But this is the most common mistakes new immigrants are doing by not declaring the foreign income or assets each year.
 It increases their hassle when they decide to bring back the proceeds of the income or assets from the foreign country.
 Because if T1135 is not filed each year then CRA considers all the money received as income on the year of receipt and are subject to tax in Canada.
-These foreign reporting forms provide information to CRA about the foreign assets as well as income on the foreign assets.
+These foreign reporting forms provide information to CRA about foreign assets as well as income on foreign assets.
 This also ensures CRA that the Canadian residents are paying taxes on income earned on foreign assets.

 How to avoid double taxation in Canada?

 Canadian resident for tax purposes or deemed Canadian residents who were present in Canada for 183 days or more in a taxation year is taxed on their worldwide income.
 So, they have to report their foreign income on their tax return in Canada and may be subject to double tax on foreign income.
 In almost all the countries except some places in the middle east, there are taxes on income generated by anyone.
 So, foreign income may have been subject to foreign taxes, accordingly, in order to avoid double taxation on the same income, a foreign tax credit is available to Canadian taxpayers who have paid foreign income taxes.
 Taxpayer gets the credit for the foreign taxes they paid in the foreign country and it reduces their overall tax payable in Canada.
 By granting a foreign tax credit, double taxation is avoided.
 Foreign business income tax credit if not needed in the current year then it can be carried back 3 years or carried forward for 10 years.